Study Abroad Destinations

 - Semesters offered: Spring and fall

-- Tuition & housing costs: Point Park tuition (based upon the student's major); actual room and board charges if home stay is chosen
+- Tuition & housing costs: Point Park tuition (based on the student's major); actual room charges

 Shorter trips (often two to three weeks) are arranged by Point Park University faculty.